India: The Modi Question: Content

-The first segment of the documentary, approximately an hour in length, covered Modi's early political career in the BJP, his appointment as chief minister of Gujarat and his role in the 2002 Gujarat riots.
+The first segment of the documentary, approximately an hour in length, covered Modi's early political career in the BJP, his appointment as chief minister of Gujarat in 2001, and his role in the 2002 anti-Muslim violence.
 It discussed documents found by the BBC, which showed that Modi's conduct was criticised at the time by diplomats and the Government of the United Kingdom.
 These include a report stating that the violence in Gujarat showed "all the hallmarks of an ethnic cleansing".
 The documents also cited police officers who stated that the police were prevented from aiding Muslim rape victims by pressure from the state government, and noted religious bias in how relief funds were distributed.
 Jack Straw, at the time the UK Foreign Secretary, is depicted saying that there were "serious claims" that Modi was actively restricting the activities of the police, and also "tacitly encouraging the Hindu extremists".

-The second part, released on 24 January 2023, and also an hour long, examines the activities of Modi's administration following his re-election in 2019.
-It examines a series of controversial policies, including the revocation of Kashmir's autonomy and a new citizenship law.
+The second part, released on 24 January 2023, and also an hour long, examines the activities of Modi's administration following his re-election as prime minister of India in 2019.
+It examines a series of controversial policies, including the revocation of Kashmir's autonomy in 2019 and a new citizenship law.
 It depicts the violent response by security forces to protests against the new laws, and interviews the family members of people who died in the 2020 Delhi riots.